robellorin/bigcommerce-prodsync1/README.md

   - Deleting an Image does not trigger sync process, because it does not trigger any API webhook.
   - Deleting a Variant Option triggers sku created webhook.
 But deleting a variant option value does not trigger any API webhook.
 - Depending on Image and variant count, sync process can take upto 15 seconds.
 Without image and variants, it takes around 3 seconds.
+- Program uses a MongoDB database to store webhook events.
+- OK Response is sent immediately to satisfy the API.
+But each event tracked via program by a "processed" flag.
+This flag set to true only after event is syncronized to Store B successfully.
+If for some reason (downtime, network error on Store B, etc.) event cannot be synced to Store B, it is tried again and again until succeeded.
+- A cron scheduler is configured for syncronization process.
+(Every 15 seconds, checks new events and syncs if any)
+- A cron scheduler is configured to collect and remove processed event identifiers from the database (every 2 hours, deletes all processed events)

 ### Notes:

+- Product Names are unique within a Store.
+But they can be updated.
+Therefore, this program uses `SKU field` to find products in Store B. In order to run without issue `SKU field` must be filled and shouldn't be changed for every product.
+Otherwise checking the existence of the product in Store B cannot function.
 - API Server must receive a 200 response within 10 seconds of hook event trigger.
 Therefore, response is sent immediately and process is run afterwards.
 - Product Updated Event: Check productUpdateEvents.md to see which fields trigger "updated" event.
 - According to API Docs, Creating and Deleting Images should not trigger "updated" event.
 But in reality, creating an image triggers products/updated event twice (2 times).
 Deleting or updating an image doesn't trigger the event.